strevisani/MADSurfaceTexture/README.md

 For reference see https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4223135

+the new staff is in the folder "RImplementation" and "ArcmapNewTools"

 #Quick update December 2021
 This is a quick update to comunicate that in the following weeks I'll upload new code (as soon as I go on with coding and testing I'll add it)